Dana McDaniel Ph.D.

 Grant support: National Science Foundation.

-My research focuses on child language acquisition, specifically in the area of syntax.
-Most of my work has investigated children’s grammatical knowledge.
+My research focuses on first language acquisition, specifically in the area of syntax.
+My eariler work investigated children’s grammatical knowledge.
 In recent years, I have turned to the question of children’s sentence planning in the real-time process of language production.

 I am also interested in language variation and the evolution of language.
-In this area as well, my focus is on syntax and the role of language production.
+In these areas as well, my focus is on syntax and the role of language production.

 Cowart, W. and McDaniel, D. (2012) What kind of a thing is a coordinate?: Qualitative comparison of agreement relations in coordinate and subordinate sentences.
 In Myers, J. (Ed.)
 Grammar and evidence.

 McDaniel, D, McKee, C, & Garrett, M.F.
 (2011) Fluency markers for children's sentence planning: Early and late stage processing.
 Poster presented at the 35th Boston University Conference on Language Development, 2010, online Supplement to the Proceedings of the 35th BUCLD.

 McDaniel, D., McKee, C., and Garrett, M. F. (2010) Children’s sentence planning: Syntactic correlates of fluency variations.
 Journal of Child Language, 37, 59-94.